microsoft/vssetup.powershell/CONTRIBUTING.md

 test\docker\test
 ```

+### Debugging

 You can also run `test\docker\run.cmd` to start an interactive shell for exploratory testing.
+If no other commands are passed when starting the container, the Visual Studio Remote Debugger will launch by default.
+Remote debugging services are discoverable on your private network.

+1. Click *Debug -> Attach to Process*
+2. Change *Transport* to "Remote (no authentication)"
+3. Click *Find*
+4. Click *Select* on the container (host name will be the container name)
+5. Select "powershell" under *Available Processes*
+6. Click *Attach*

+If you know the host name or IP address (depending on your network configuration for the container), you can type it into the *Qualifier* directory along with port 4020, e.g. "172.22.0.1:4020".

 ## Pull Requests